 John Henry was fascinated with Sophie's talent at cards and under her guidance, he became

+"skinning."
 She also taught him every other card trick she knew.
-The hours spent playing cards with
+The hours spent playing

-Walton's card tricks into practice, especially the art of skinning, Doc soon gained the reputation
+well.
+Putting Sophie Walton's card tricks into practice, especially the art of skinning, Doc soon

 The ill-fated dentist seemed to have thrown his life to the wind, not caring about the

 consequences of tomorrow.
 With a medical death sentence hanging over his head, Doc figured